Default Font Size Icon

 2. Board: means the board of trustees of Wenatchee Valley College.

-10. Conduct review officer: is the chief student services officer or other college administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions in accordance with the procedures of this code.
+11. Conduct review officer: is a college administrator designated by the president who is responsible for reviewing or referring appeals of student disciplinary actions as specified in this procedure.

 1. Liquor: means the definition of liquor as contained within RCW 66.04.010.